An Exhibit at Cherrydale Library, Arlington, VA

 Nov 2025 - Feb 2026

-In 2005, in an attempt at building a bridge between cultures within her home, Sushmita Mazumdar gave up her career as an advertising professional and stayed home to raise her children.
-She taught herself to be a writer and book artist.
-Inspired by her study of various book formats as a docent at the National Museum of Asian Art, she made stories from her childhood in India into fun storybooks by hand.
-She wanted her American children to learn how wonderfully different lives could be and how stories could inspire creativity, teach culture, and become art.
+In 2005, in an attempt at building a bridge between cultures within her home, Sushmita Mazumdar gave up her career as an advertising professional and stayed home to raise her two children.
+She taught herself to write stories from her childhood in India so her American children could learn how wonderfully different lives could be.
+And, inspired by her study of various book formats as a docent at the National Museum of Asian Art, she made the stories into fun storybooks by hand.
+She wanted them to know how stories inspire creativity, teach culture, and become art.

-In this exhibit Sushmita focuses on her early works from her first artist’s project, Handmade Storybooks, launched in 2007.
-The stories, written in English, include words in various Indian languages, some which her children were familiar with, and some new ones for them to learn.
-The animals and foods also introduce them to some cultural concepts like non-violence, vegetarianism, wisdom of indigenous people, summer storms, and more.
-The website, now lost, had maps, photos, videos, and audio pronunciation guides by her children.
+In this exhibit Arlington artist Sushmita Mazumdar focuses on the early works from her first artist project, Handmade Storybooks, launched in 2007.
+The stories, written in English, included words in various Indian languages, some which her children were familiar with, and some new ones for them to learn.
+The animals and foods also introduced them to many cultural concepts like non-violence, vegetarianism, wisdom of indigenous peoples of India, summer storms, and more.
+The old website, now lost, had maps, photos, videos, and pronunciation guides recorded by her children.

-Each book, designed by Sushmita and printed on her home printer, was hand-sewn by her using handmade papers, beads, and more.
-The first books were designed in the Indian palm-leaf manuscript format, used Japanese stab binding, and pamphlet stitch.
-Displayed within the grand sloping roof of the Cherrydale Library, she later made an origami-style folded book from 2011—a 3D house-shaped book with a sloping roof which she had learned to make at a workshop at a library in California—and put a story from her mother’s childhood in it.
+Each book, designed by Sushmita and printed on her home printer, was hand-sewn by her using handmade papers, beads, flowers etc. The first books were designed in the Indian palm-leaf manuscript format, or used Japanese stab binding, or the pamphlet stitch.
+In 2011 she made an origami-style folded book—a 3D house-shaped book with a sloping roof which she had learned to make at a library in California.
+Now this exhibit is displayed within the grand sloping roof of the Cherrydale Library!

-At first serving a very personal need, Handmade Storybooks went out into the public as Sushmita understood a greater purpose the books could serve.
-She taught people to write their own stories for inter-generational sharing.
-In 2013 Sushmita opened Studio PAUSE, a community space for art and stories, inviting people in to make time for creative work.
-In 2025 she launched the Studio PAUSE Community Art Collection, made of artworks, stories, objects, and poems given to the Studio by those who participated in its work.
-In this exhibit she shares some original Handmade Storybooks from that collection.
-She also engages with some early storybooks retelling the stories through mixed media using old and new photos, collage, and other techniques indicative of her current work.
+At first serving a very personal need, Handmade Storybooks then went out into the public as Sushmita understood a greater purpose the books could offer.
+She taught people to write their own stories for multicultural and inter-generational sharing.
+In 2013 Sushmita opened Studio PAUSE, a community space for art and stories, inviting people in to make time for creativity and to celebrate community.
+In 2025 the Studio launched the Studio PAUSE Community Art Collection, made of artworks, stories, objects, and poems given to the Studio by those who participated in its work.
+In this exhibit Sushmita shares several original Handmade Storybooks from that collection.
+Other works are reimagined, engaging with some of her early storybooks, retelling the stories through mixed media using old and new photos, collage, and other techniques indicative of her current work.
 Check out descriptions of all the artworks below.

 As she engages with her work from 20 years ago, Sushmita understands how, all those years ago, her children sent her on a journey to learning who she was going to be and what her work was going to be, here, in America.